 Norm is a graduate of Dalhousie University (History) and the Canadian Forces College.

-At CFN, Norm provides assistance to clients by applying his extensive experience and expertise in naval issues.
-He is a key member of the team for the many large projects to upgrade the current fleet, but also for its eventual replacement under the National Shipbuilding Strategy.
+At CFN, Norm provides assistance to clients by applying his extensive experience and expertise to acquisition projects for the Royal Canadian Navy and the Canadian Coast Guard.
+He is a key member of the team for projects to upgrade the Federal fleets, as well as new builds under the National Shipbuilding Strategy.